TLS Certificate Management

 User rights access

 Participant administrators provide access to the TLS Certificate Management API using the TLS_CERTIFICATE_MANAGEMENT entity.
-See the User Rights Management guide (URM) for details on managing URM functions.

 • Delete right - all endpoints are available to users with the Delete right.